Thursday, May 22 | EHR Solutions and Operations, Care Coordination

 Choosing a technology partner that values transparency, ethics and innovative solutions is essential to successfully implementing AI in geriatric healthcare.
 Doing so allows your organization to move confidently toward its strategic goals while maintaining integrity of care that helps patients in meaningful ways.

-Netsmart brings both innovative AI technology and responsible AI ethics to its LTPAC provider clients, along with a wealth of expertise and resources to help users build confidence.
+Netsmart brings both innovative AI technology and responsible AI ethics to its PALTC provider clients, along with a wealth of expertise and resources to help users build confidence.
 For example, the upcoming GEHRIMED® mobile phone app features Bells™ Virtual Scribe—an AI assistant that simplifies clinical notetaking by listening to and automatically transcribing clinical visits.
-It's a powerful tool for geriatric and LTPAC providers, along with other automation solutions of the CareFabric® platform and other AI expertise offered by Netsmart.
+It's a powerful tool for geriatric and PALTC providers, along with other automation solutions of the CareFabric® platform and other AI expertise offered by Netsmart.

 Looking Forward—The Future of AI in Geriatric Care